objcio/articles/2015-02-09-photoskit.md

 ##Fetching Photo Entities

 ###Fetching vs. Enumerating
-Those familiar with the AssetsLibrary framework might remember that to be able to find assets with specific properties one has to *enumerate* through the users library and collect the matching assets.
+Those familiar with the AssetsLibrary framework might remember that to be able to find assets with specific properties one has to *enumerate* through the user's library and collect the matching assets.
 Granted, the API provided some ways of [narrowing down the search domain](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsGroup_Class/index.html#//apple_ref/occ/instm/ALAssetsGroup/setAssetsFilter:), but it still remains quite unwieldy.

 In contrast, PhotosKit entity instances are *fetched*.
 Those familiar with Core Data will recognize the approaches and concepts used and described here.